worldbank/ietoolkit/run/output/iesave/reports/userlocation/auto_location_v13.md

-This report was created by the Stata command iesave (version 6.4).
+This report was created by the Stata command iesave (version 6.3).
 Read more about this command and the purpose of this report on https://dimewiki.worldbank.org/iesave

 - **Number of observations:** 74
 - **Number of variables:** 16
 - **ID variable(s):** make
-- **.dta version used:** 12
+- **.dta version used:** 13
 - **Data signature:** 74:16(110350):932916212:1889387683
-- **Last saved by:** User info withheld, see option userinfo in command iesave.
+- **Last saved by:** wb462869 - PCD85M04J3
-- **Last saved at:** 13:15:07 26 Oct 2022
+- **Last saved at:** 07:11:09 1 Nov 2022

 ## Variable type: String